voigt/voigt.github.io/content/about.md

 In collaboration with a group of colleagues, I co-founded **Liquid Reply GmbH**, a consultancy that specializes in cloud-provider agnostic infrastructure.

-I’m Based in Hannover, Germany where I reside with my two wonderful daughters and the most amazing woman I have had the fortune of finding. 👨‍👩‍👧‍👧
+I’m based in Hannover, Germany where I reside with my two wonderful daughters and the most amazing woman I have had the fortune of finding. 👨‍👩‍👧‍👧

 ## 👨🏼‍💻 I code.